RXoKIfTvtp/GameDev1/README.md

 other will go off frame rate.
 Just let me know.

 New controls:
-	inventory - Tab or I
+- inventory - Tab or I
-	swap_left - Z
+- swap_left - Z
-	swap_right - X
+- swap_right - X
-	melee - V
+- melee - V
-	reload - R
+- reload - R

+Eric's changes:
-I made it so the player was on the "Player" layer.
+- I made it so the player was on the "Player" layer.
-Added some UI elements that currently can't work without sceneloader.
+- Added some UI elements that currently can't work without sceneloader.
-Added a few folders for the lights and menus in the scripts since it was getting crowded.
+- Added a few folders for the lights and menus in the scripts since it was getting crowded.
-Added two globals SaveLoad & SceneLoader.
+- Added two globals SaveLoad & SceneLoader.
 Currently they serve little to no purpose in this version.
-Added a level end trigger that currently kills the game so it is deemed unusable for the time being.
+- Added a level end trigger that currently kills the game so it is deemed unusable for the time being.
-Added enemy class that zombie extend from to get the "take_damage" and "die" functions, aswell as the "health" parameter.
+- Added enemy class that zombie extend from to get the "take_damage" and "die" functions, aswell as the "health" parameter.
-Most gun controls are locked behind having one or more guns in your inventory.
+- Most gun controls are locked behind having one or more guns in your inventory.
-Reworked the gun and interactions system.
+- Reworked the gun and interactions system.

+Mar 23, 2025
+- The gun now takes a sprite path.
+For some reason you can drag the path so you need to click the asset and copy the path shown just below FileSystem.